srajagopal/DevJam/Lab Guides/Lab 3 - Publish APIs/README.md

     a.
 The API specification can be of Swagger 1.2, Swagger 2.0 (JSON or YAML) or WADL formats.
 In this example, we will use Swagger 2.0 – YAML.
-Select the **hotels-openapi.yaml** file from the lab material
+        Open the **hotels-openapi.yaml** file from the lab material in a text editor and change the {baas_org} on line 14 to match your baas org and save the file.
+        Back in the dev portal administrator, select the **hotels-openapi.yaml** file

 > ![](./media/image45.png)